vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 ### Install Prometheus

 [Prometheus](https://prometheus.io/) is a system and service monitoring system.
 It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts if some condition is observed to be true.
-Alertmanager handles alerts generated by Prometheus and routes them to their receiving endpoints.
+The Alertmanager handles alerts generated by Prometheus and routes them to their receiving endpoints.

 Do the following to deploy Prometheus into a workload cluster: